 Eat more lamb, the cows will thank you.
 Lamb loin chops with cognac butter sauce are the filet mignon of lamb.
 Really.
 The loin chop looks like miniature T-bone steak, containing a portion of the loin and tenderloin.
 The loin chop is the leanest and most tender cut of lamb, ideal for cooking quickly at high temperatures (in a cast iron skillet or grill) for a caramelized outside and pink inside.
+It’s the best way to cook lamb chops.

 This may sound weird (or normal), but I’m often not impressed with what I cook (Patty would probably argue with me on this one).
 Sure, I think what I make tastes good but I think it’s difficult to really appreciate your own cooking.
 I’m my own worst critic and a bit of a perfectionist.